noahjahn/utils/README.md

 # Utils

-Utilities I use on a daily basis, Dockerized.
+Utilities I use on a daily basis, Dockerized where necessary.

 ## Requirements